 Recovery may require joint replacement surgeries, ongoing physiotherapy, pain management, and adaptive equipment.
 The long-term consequences can include early retirement, career changes, and reduced participation in recreational activities that previously provided enjoyment and social connection.

-Pain and suffering compensation addresses physical pain, emotional distress, anxiety, depression, and psychological trauma resulting from injuries.
-This includes ongoing pain, sleep disturbances, anxiety about future health, depression from lifestyle limitations, and the psychological impact of permanent disability.
+Pain and suffering compensation addresses physical pain, emotional distress, anxiety, depression, and psychological trauma resulting from injuries, including ongoing pain, sleep disturbances, anxiety about future health, depression from lifestyle limitations, and the psychological impact of permanent disability.

 Family Law Act claims can include: